claudiu-bele/Mesh-Data-Model/README.md

    - development halted, focused changed to 3.X Cross-Platform version
    - supports `.cdb` files

-*Some database tables and properties are available only beyond certain versions, what came after IAI Classic will be annotated accordingly*

 ## Contributing
 If you want to contribute your own databases of concepts to this repository, open a pull request and we'll look at it.